Yuya-Hikima/IJCAI2022-Online-Matching-with-Controllable-Rewards-and-Arrival-Probabilities/README.md

 ## Overview
 This repository contains the codes for the experiments performed in the following papers:

 Yuya Hikima, Yasunori Akagi, Naoki Marumo, and Hideaki Kim.
 "Online Matching with Controllable Rewards and Arrival Probabilities."
-In IJCAI, 2022 (in press).
+In IJCAI, pages 1825-1833, 2022.

 Contents of this repository:
 - **README** This file.